How to Turn Procurement into a Profit Center for Your Business

 Logically, to become a profit center, procurement performance must reflect on the company's bottom line.

-In this post, we described many ways procurement generates revenues, e.g., reciprocal buying, subleases, co-marketing, revenue share, and sale of obsolete assets.
+In this post, we described many ways procurement generates income, such as reciprocal buying, subleases, co-marketing, revenue share, and the sale of obsolete assets.

 In addition, we should develop a functional strategy that is deeply integrated with the corporate one.
 Then, we should stop measuring ourselves by the outcome of sourcing efforts (efficiency) but by the success of strategy execution (effectiveness.)

-Our KPIs must demonstrate the procurement contribution to the critical business metrics – not just COGS but profit margins.
-Further, we may show the time-to-market cycle improvement, employee satisfaction resulting in improved retention, inventory turnover, etc.
+Our KPIs must demonstrate the procurement contribution to the critical business metrics—not just COGS but profit margins.
+Further, we may show the improvement in the time-to-market cycle, employee satisfaction resulting in improved retention, inventory turnover, etc.

 Procurement savings must reflect upon budgets.
 We'd instead commit to 2-3% price erosion upfront than get shaking the purse with 10+ percent later, which makes no one better off.